Table 33: Inflammatory Bowel Disease Agents

 |

 Please note: In the case where the prior authorization (PA) status column indicates PA, both the brand and generic (if available) require PA.
 Typically, the generic is preferred when available unless the brand-name drug appears on the MassHealth Brand Name Preferred Over Generic Drug List.
-In general, when requesting the non-preferred version, whether the brand or generic, the prescriber must provide medical records documenting an inadequate response or adverse reaction to the preferred version, in addition to satisfying the criteria for the drug itself.
-Guidelines from the American College of Gastroenterology (ACG) include the following recommendations:
+In general, when requesting the non-preferred version, whether the brand or generic, the prescriber must provide medical records documenting an inadequate response or adverse reaction to the preferred version, in addition to satisfying the criteria for the drug itself. |

 # | This designates a brand-name drug with FDA “A”-rated generic equivalents.
 PA is required for the brand, unless a particular form of that drug (for example, tablet, capsule, or liquid) does not have an FDA “A”-rated generic equivalent. |